guoweier/GameHut/candycrush/tutorial/longvlog_candycrush.md

 3-5.
 Eliminate matched candies + drop candies from above to fill empty spaces + randomly generate new candies to fill the board
 *scene3: chart flow of step3-5: P206*
 Steps 3-5 form a repeating loop.
 That is, once matched candies are eliminated, the game automatically enters the next round of detection using `find_matches()`.
-If the newly updated board again contains three or more aligned candies, the sequence of "eliminate + drop + generate" must be executed again.
+If the newly updated board contains three or more aligned candies, the sequence of "eliminate + drop + generate" must be executed.
 This sequence continues to loop until no more matches are found.
+If there is no aligned candies, the loop exit.
 To implement this continuous process, I created a function called `resolve_gameboard()`, which wraps steps 3-5 inside it.
 *scene3: show pseudocode block*
 The pseudocode of this function is as follows: